Meet Our Team

 Stuart Harris is Director of Engineering and Management Systems team.
 Stuart is accountable the engineering aspects of GFP’s knowledge base for plant design, and ensuring the availability of design information for safe plant operation and maintenance, while establishing security provisions in accordance with the Nuclear Security and other regulations.

 Stuart is also responsible for establishing management system controls to support an efficient, agile and flexible organization through business system oversight, internal and external assessment and continuous improvement.

 Stuart started his career in oil and gas industry before moving to nuclear.
 He has over 33 years of experience in the nuclear industry in areas such as project management, design Engineering, system performance engineering, components Engineering, nuclear supply chain in receipt inspection, source surveillance, supplier audits and qualification, procurement engineering.

 Before joining the SMR development team, Stuart managed the design activities and oversight of design suppliers for Ontario Power Generation’s project portfolio, and worked on large-scale nuclear refurbishment projects.
 Stuart was also the lead for the Canadian post-Fukushima response, a role which interfaced with the international community, and he was instrumental in the developing the engineering change control processes.
 Stuart is an active member on CSA committees supporting the nuclear industry, as the N286 technical Vice Chair, N299 Technical subcommittee and program planning working group.

-David Train, Licensing Director
+Jordan Black, Licensing Director